vegaprotocol/specs/0000-cancel-orders.md

 The orderbook is looked up using the marketID and then we issue a cancel on that orderbook.
 Validation takes place to make sure the partyID supplied matches the partyID stored with the order.
 At most a single order will be cancelled using this method.
 As the order price is not supplied in the cancel and the order book stores all the orders via price level, the market has a separate map linking all orderIDs to their position in the order book.
 This allows cancellations to be performed efficiently.

 ## Cancel by partyID and marketID
 The orderbook is looked up using the marketID.
-We then scan through all the orders on that orderbook looking for orders which match the partyID.
-Depending on the number of orders in the orderbook, this might be an inefficient operation.
-Each matching order is cancelled.
+We have a lookup table for each partyID that returns all the orders they have in the book.
+Each order for the partyID is cancelled.

 ## Cancel by partyID
-We iterate over every market in the system, getting the orderbook and scanning each order for a match with the partyID supplied.
-This process will touch every order in the vega system.
-It is much more efficient for the client to keep a record of their live orders and cancel them individually.
+We iterate over every market in the system.
+In each market we have a lookup table for each partyID that returns all the orders they have in the book.
+Each order for the partyID is cancelled.

 When sweeps are taking place across an orderbook the sweep must also include any offline or parked orders.
 Orders can be parked when the market has entered auction but the client should still be able to cancel these orders so that they are not added back to the orderbook once the auction is ended.

 ## Margin calculations
-Cancelling an order does not trigger a margin recalculation for a party.
+Cancelling an order triggers a margin recalculation for a party.
 This is true for all 3 ways of cancelling orders.

 # Pseudo-code / Examples